Selim-SHERIF/Portfolio/CFD_and_Aerodynamics/Particle_Deposition_Prediction_in_a_90-Degree_Bend/README.md

-# Particle Deposition Prediction Around a 90-Degree Bend  🌊
+# Particle Deposition Prediction Around a 90-Degree Bend.

 ### Context:
 This project was completed as part of the **[**CFD Dose**](https://www.cfddose.com/) Comprehensive Mentorship** program led by [**Mohamed Aly Sayed**](https://www.linkedin.com/in/mohamedsayedh/?originalSubdomain=ch).